 A/N: My first solo YGO fan fiction ever.
 Yu-gi-oh! and its characters belong to Kazuki Takahashi, not me.
-However, the characters Keren Olivero and Victoria Lennox do belong to me, so do me a favor and don't steal them.
-This takes place during the Battle City saga, and will not follow the saga very well in all places.
-There will be twists of events here and there, so don't hassle me about events not happening the way they did in the anime'.
+However, Keren Mizrahi and Victoria "Vicki" Lennox, as well as some other random OCs do belong to me, so if you steal them you will feel my wrath.
+This takes place during Battle City, and will not follow the saga very well in all places.
+There will be twists of events here and there, so don't hassle me about things not happening the way they did in the anime'.
 Will be using dub names, but there will be a mixture of North American dub and original influences (scenes, background stories, quotes), taking what I like best from each.
 Some dialogue from the show will be used here and there.
 Rated T for mild language and violence.
 Feel free to give helpful advice, but rude, hateful comments are not welcome.

-"I will seize the three Egyptian God cards and use them to devastate that foolish Pharaoh's vessel.
-With the combined strength of these cards and my other rare cards, Little Yugi wouldn't stand a chance against me!"
+Marik's purple eyes held a sparkle in them as he answered, "I will seize the three Egyptian God cards and use them to devastate that foolish pharaoh's vessel.
+With the combined strength of these cards and my other rare cards, Little Yugi won't stand a chance against me!"

-"Of course it is a good idea, you imbecile."
-It never ceased to amaze Marik that his servants could be so dense sometimes and liked to state the obvious so much.
+"Of course it is a good idea, you imbecile," scoffed Marik.
+It never ceased to amaze him how dense his servants were at times that they felt the need to state the obvious.
 "And then, I will snatch that puzzle.
-After all, he would have no more use for it after he's dead."
+After all, he will have no more use for it after he's dead."

-Odion knew that Marik still thought it was the Pharaoh's fault that his father was dead, and that was the reason he felt that the Pharaoh didn't deserve his powers.
-It pained him to see his master so different, and he wanted so much for him to know the truth about what happened, but was somewhat afraid to tell him.
-He didn't think Marik would believe him and besides, Marik's mind wasn't very stable."Would you like one of us to get them for you?" he asked.
+Odion knew Marik still thought it was the pharaoh's fault his father was dead, and that was the reason he felt he didn't deserve his powers.
+He opened his mouth, ready to tell him the truth about what had happened.
+It pained his heart to see the young lad so different and he hated lying to him, but he closed it, deciding not to tell him then.
+He didn't think Marik would believe him and besides, his mind wasn't very stable at the moment."Would you like one of us to get them for you?" he asked.

 "All right.
 Let us know how we can serve you."